SP4CEBARsystems/Auto-Touchpad-Mouse-Emulator/README.md

 When you need a mouse but do not have one near you right now.

 ## Platform
-- This project was tested to work on Linux Mint cinnamon and will likely work on other distributions of Linux, please let me know if it does or does not.
+- This project was tested to work on Linux Mint cinnamon and will likely work on other distributions of Linux.
+If it doesn't, please [open an issue](https://github.com/SP4CEBARsystems/Auto-Touchpad-Mouse-Emulator/issues).
+If it does, please let me know some other way.
 - For Windows refer to [Touchpad-Mouse-Emulator](https://github.com/SP4CEBARsystems/Touchpad-Mouse-Emulator).

 ## Installation